 Indeed, it’s a good thing to not get corrections as it means the staff trusts you.
 However, when you are as self-conscious as I am when it comes to your drawing level, and you’re drawing characters you hold dear, you tremble at the idea that every stroke is final and no one is going to fix your mistakes.
 For the cut involving Doflamingo and the kumas, I would have liked to have some corrections.
 But indeed, now I can draw Blackbeard pre-timeskip or Gecko Moria and Doflamingo the next time they appear (laugh)

-This concludes our first part of this interview, stay tuned to read the next part in January where we will go more deeply about Vincent’s work on Boruto as well as discussing the state of today’s Japanese industry.
+This concludes our first part of this interview, stay tuned to read the next part where we will go more deeply about Vincent’s work on Boruto as well as discussing the state of today’s Japanese industry.